tusyama/mighty-iframe/README.md

 * targetUrl (optional): The URL of the course to display.
 * percent (optional): The width percentage for displaying the sidebar.
 * theme (optional): The theme for displaying the widget (dark or light).
+* logoSrc: Your logo to display while loading content.

 ### 2. MightyPage